nicola-lunghi/PySwitch/README.md

 # PySwitch MIDI Controller Firmware

-This project provides an open source firmware for CircuitPy Microcontroller based MIDI controllers.
+This project provides an open source firmware for CircuitPython Microcontroller based MIDI controllers.
 It can control devices via MIDI based on a generic configuration script.

+The project has been developed for controling Kemper Profilers, but the framework itself is generic, so it can be adapted for other devices easily.

 Features are:

 - Program (Foot)switches and expression pedals to send MIDI messages.
 Each switch or pedal can do any amount of actions.
-Programming is done by setup scripts, with lots of examples.
+Programming is done by setup scripts or graphically using a MIDI enabled, web based configuration tool, with lots of examples.

-- Establish a bidirectional communication with the client device to show the states correctly when changed on the client device (e.g. a Kemper Player).
-Implemented for the Kemper Profiler Player (all Levels), but can be adapted for the other Kemper devices or anything with similar protocol
+- Establishes a bidirectional communication to reflect the states correctly when changed on the Kemper.

-- Ready-to-go implementation for the Kemper Profiler Player (R), others (like Fractal / Line 6 Helix) can be added later.
+- Compatible with the Kemper Profiler Head, Rack and Player (all Levels)

-- Free MIDI routing capatbilities
+- Free MIDI routing capatbilities for MIDI over USB and/or DIN

 ![Overview Image](https://github.com/user-attachments/assets/c48903b2-a5f7-4d78-b7eb-9fca98dbfbe0)